NimalNallasamy/spring-reddit-clone/HELP.md

     1. For that we get the user name and password from mail trap page and configure it on our application.yaml file.
     2. Then we make use of MimeMessagePreparator and MimemessageHelper to construct the mail.
     3. We use JavaMailSender to send the mail, which contains the Auth URL, which is used to verify the account.
+8. Construct the Controller, Services, DTO, Mapper(if needed), for SubReddit, Post, Comment and Vote.
+9. To calculate the duration, we make use of the Time ago, a Kotlin library.

 #User authentication using JWT a brief explanation :
    ##HighLevel Overview
    1. First the client issues a login request with their credentials.